ABDUT UNFILTERED

 • Medical: A DGCA Class 2 medical certificate is mandatory.

 • Selection Tests: Candidates undergo multiple rounds of assessments including aptitude tests, psychometric evaluations, psychomotor tests, group discussion and personal interviews.
+Keep in mind that you only get 2 attempts to get selected and there is a cooling period between attempts.

 Conventional Training, by comparison, has more lenient entry requirements: